rixx/books.rixx.de/src/reviews/max-gladstone/three-parts-dead.md

 phrase "theological engineering" and go read.

 This book is really well-written.
 The pacing is on point, the characters are relatable, the language is carefully chosen to not break immersion too much in spite of the somewhat unconventional setup.
-The resolution is maybe a bit predictable – not going off tropes, but going off the excellent foreshadowing.
+The resolution is a bit predictable – not going off tropes, but going off the excellent foreshadowing.
 This is in line with some of the worldbuilding being a bit on the nose – but at the same time, it's a good world, a good plot, and good action, so there's no real reason to complain.
 Looking forward to reading the next part of the series.